Ria424/developers-animatesdk-docs/Frame_object/Frame20.md

 #### Usage

-*frame.motionTweenSnap*
+Frame.motionTweenSnap

 #### Description

-Property; a Boolean value that specifies whether the tweened element automatically snaps to the nearest point on the motion guide layer associated with this frame’s layer *(true)* or not *(false)*.
+Property; `boolean`; Specifies whether the tweened element automatically snaps to the nearest point on the motion guide layer associated with this frame’s layer *(true)* or not *(false)*.